xyzhiyuu/xyzhiyuu/README.md

   <p align="center">
       <strong>Interests and Likes n Shi</strong>
     <p align="center">
     I love Genshin Impact and HSR so much, I can probably talk for hours about both of them so if you want to...I'm always willing yk..
-But aside from that, I like Omori, MDZS, BSD, rock and alt music in general, and a lot more!!
+But aside from that, I like Omori, MDZS, BSD, n alt music in general, plus a lot more!!
 I absolutely adore my friends and moots, and getting to meet new people!!
-However, please note, I do block freely for my own comfort, so please note that I DO NOT want people of the following to interact with me ; <strong>basic DNI, proshippers, weirdly obsessed with bl or gl (especially if you're not in the community yourself), and anyone under 13.</strong> And even if you do not apply to my DNI, please IWC unless you are already a friend/exception if you're the following ; <strong>20+, regiment people in general, Ex-Friends.</strong>
+However, please note; I do block freely for my own comfort.
+I DO NOT want people of the following to interact with me ; <strong>basic DNI, proshippers, weirdly obsessed with bl or gl (especially if you're not in the community yourself), and anyone under 13.</strong> And even if you do not apply to my DNI, please IWC unless you are already a friend/exception if you're the following ; <strong>20+, regiment people in general, Ex-Friends.</strong>
   </p>
 </p>